 Systemwide Human Resources

-- Enhanced leadership abilities through exposure to and practice with a broad array of leadership tools and concepts that emphasize self and group awareness, interpersonal communication and insightful analysis of resources and systems.
-Participants will demonstrate:
+- Enhanced leadership abilities through exposure to and practice with a broad array of leadership tools and concepts that emphasize self and group awareness, interpersonal communication and learning how to utilize UC's system and resources

-- A deepened connection to peers and colleagues and an on-going network of leaders that transcends boundaries across UC
+- Deepened connection to peers and colleagues and a network of leaders across UC

-- Increased confidence to initiate positive change and innovation across all levels of UC
+- Increased know how, to initiate positive change and innovation across all levels of UC

-- Improved relationships between UC leaders; the beginning of a cultural shift across the UC system that will yield more collaborative partnerships
+- Improved relationships between people in the cohort that will yield collaborative partnerships across the system

 - Logic Study: Creating a culture of collaboration